 |Unlike other property investments, its common practice for student landlords to request each tenant provides a guarantor who will pay the rent (and any damages) in the event the tenant doesn't.
 This is usually a parent.|

-The extra security of being able to hold guarantors' liable for rent is a fantastic incentive to maintain low rent arrears.
+The additional security of being able to hold guarantors' liable for rent is a positive incentive for maintaining low rent arrears.

-Secondly, the majority of students receive a student loan which can also go towards paying rent.
-This means that unlike professional HMOs or BTLs, the landlord of a student property is still likely to receive the rent whether or not the tenant loses their job or experiences a change in their financial circumstances.
+Secondly, the majority of students receive a student loan which may go towards paying rent.
+This means that unlike professional HMOs or BTLs, the landlord of a student property is more likely to receive the rent whether or not the tenant loses their job or experiences a change in their financial circumstances.

 Another benefit of shared student houses is the tenure.
 When renting to a group of friends there is one tenancy agreement which holds everyone jointly and severally liable.
 This means if one tenant doesn't pay the rent (nor does their guarantor), the landlord can seek recourse from the other joint tenants.
-This is extremely effective in maintaining low rent arrears.
+This can be effective for maintaining low rent arrears.